-Complex nasal reconstruction is a delicate and difficult series of procedures that requires specific training and skills, in addition to a detailed knowledge and understanding of the three-dimensional nasal anatomy.
+Complex nose reconstruction surgery is a delicate and difficult series of procedures that requires specific training and skills, in addition to detailed knowledge and understanding of the three-dimensional nasal anatomy.
 In many cases involving severe trauma, skin cancer resection and congenital deformities, it is necessary to restore both the internal framework and external lining of the nose.
 Nasal injuries often result in permanent structural damage and can greatly affect both the appearance and function of the face.
-Nasal reconstruction, also referred to as reconstructive nose surgery or reconstructive rhinoplasty, addresses concerns involving nasal airway function in addition to aesthetic appearance.
+Nasal reconstruction, also referred to as nose reconstructive surgery or reconstructive rhinoplasty, addresses concerns involving nasal airway function in addition to the aesthetic appearance of the nose.
 Individuals with aesthetic and/or breathing concerns related to trauma, cocaine use, cleft lip nasal deformities, unsuccessful previous nose surgery or skin cancer removal, can potentially benefit greatly from nasal reconstruction performed by Dr. Morin.

 *Results may vary

-Dr. Morin frequently performs complex nasal reconstructions for patients who have lost nasal skin, nasal cartilage and even nasal bone as a result of cancer or trauma.
+Dr. Morin frequently performs complex reconstructive nose surgeries for patients who have lost nasal skin, nasal cartilage and even nasal bone as a result of cancer or trauma.
 In addition, Dr. Morin performs complex revision rhinoplasty for clients who have had unsuccessful prior nose surgery and now have a collapsed, or “over-done” nose.
 He has dedicated most of his career to the detailed study of the nose and face, offering an unparalleled level of skill to his many satisfied patients.
-Committed to excellence, our surgeon’s goal is to reconstruct both the external appearance and the internal function of the nose, while prioritizing patient safety and satisfaction.
-Dr. Morin’s comprehensive knowledge of nasal defects and the surgical techniques used to correct them, allow him to tailor nasal reconstruction on an individual patient basis.
+Committed to excellence, his goal is to reconstruct both the external appearance and the internal function of the nose while prioritizing patient safety and satisfaction.
+Dr. Morin’s comprehensive knowledge of nasal defects and the surgical techniques used to correct them, allow him to tailor nose reconstruction on an individual patient basis.
 Dr. Morin has gone to great lengths to stay ahead of the new technology surgical learning curve, offering patients the least invasive surgical methods whenever possible, while always working toward the best result.

-Board-certified plastic surgeon and rhinoplasty expert, Dr. Morin specializes in the reconstruction of noses injured by traumatic forces and destructive previous surgeries.
-Skin lacerations and deeper traumatic injuries to the nasal soft tissue need to be addressed by a nasal reconstruction specialist for proper assessment and treatment.
+As a board-certified plastic surgeon and rhinoplasty expert, Dr. Morin specializes in the reconstruction of noses injured by traumatic forces and destructive previous surgeries.
+Skin lacerations and deeper traumatic injuries to the soft tissue of the nose need to be addressed by a nasal reconstruction specialist for proper assessment and treatment.
 Following the plastic surgery principles and reconstruction techniques developed by leaders like Dr. Fred Menick, expert rhinoplasty surgeon Dr. Robert Morin is able to replace damaged and missing skin, matching both tone and texture precisely.
 Dr. Morin’s technique takes advantage of natural skin creases and subtle facial contours in order to conceal scarring in lines of natural light and shadow.
 As Dr. Morin always says, “details matter if your goal is the best result.”

 Ready to start looking your best?
 We offer virtual and in-office consultations.

-Revision rhinoplasty can either be relatively straight forward or extremely complex.
+Reconstruction of the nose can either be relatively straightforward or extremely complex.
 The level of complexity of a revision rhinoplasty generally depends on exactly what was done to the nose during the initial rhinoplasty.
 If the initial rhinoplasty was done well, then the revision may be minor.
 When an initial rhinoplasty is performed poorly, however, a complex nasal reconstruction is usually necessary.
 Complex revision rhinoplasty usually requires a significant amount of cartilage in order to reconstruct the nose in a structurally sound manner.
 If a patient’s septal cartilage was already used during the initial rhinoplasty, rib cartilage may be required in order to achieve all of the aesthetic and reconstructive goals.
-Only board certified and experienced rhinoplasty surgeons should take on the challenge of complex reconstructive revision rhinoplasty.
+Only board-certified and experienced rhinoplasty surgeons should take on the challenge of a complex reconstructive nose surgery.
 It is also important to make sure that your revision rhinoplasty surgeon is a part of The Rhinoplasty Society.
 This society has strict criteria for admission and surgeons who are members generally have extensive experience with complex revision rhinoplasty.

-Local flaps, and the bilobed flap in particular, are a mainstay of skin cancer nasal reconstruction.
+Local flaps, and the bilobed flap, in particular, are a mainstay of skin cancer nasal reconstruction surgery.
 By utilizing geometry and the minimal excess of skin patients generally have in areas adjacent to the nose, local flaps can often be used to successfully reconstruct nasal deformities associated with skin cancer excision.
-Also called adjacent tissue transfers, these flaps bring health tissue from nearby areas into a defect, successfully closing the open wound.
+Also called adjacent tissue transfers, these flaps bring healthy tissue from nearby areas into a defect, successfully closing the open wound.
 Dr. Morin often uses adjacent tissue transfers, and many bilobed flaps, in order to reconstruct significant deformities of the nose.
 Extremely large defects, however, usually cannot be repaired using this method.
 In order to reconstruct larger defects, a paramedian forehead flap is usually required.

 Severe trauma to the nose can result in patients being self-conscious or upset about their appearance.
-Dr. Morin has the skills necessary to perform complex nasal reconstruction in New Jersey patients to return the appearance of his patients’ nose to normal.
+Dr. Morin has the skills necessary to perform complex nasal reconstruction for his New Jersey patients to return the appearance of his patients’ noses to normal.
 This surgery is intricate, and patients should be aware of the following risks:

-As a board-certified plastic surgeon and nasal reconstructive surgery expert, Dr. Robert Morin has a unique set of skills that allow him perform these challenging surgeries and achieve beautiful results.
+As a board-certified plastic surgeon and expert in nose reconstruction, Dr. Robert Morin has a unique set of skills that allow him to perform these challenging surgeries and achieve beautiful results.
 Specifically, because Dr. Morin is an experienced plastic surgeon who operates on most parts of the body, he is able to use tissue grafts from the abdomen, chest wall, forehead and scalp in order to reconstruct an injured nose with a patient’s own tissue.
 Voted by his peers to New York Magazine’s Top Doctors list, Dr. Morin is regarded as one of the best nasal reconstructive surgeons in NJ.
 Contact our office today for a consultation.

-Since nasal reconstruction requires a great deal of training and experience, it’s important to select a board-certified plastic surgeon who specializes in nasal reconstruction.
-Dr. Morin has an in-depth understanding of the intricacies of nasal anatomy and continues to examine evolving concepts, remaining on the forefront of today’s practice.
-The NJ surgeon spent years of his training focusing on reconstruction of the nose following cancer excision and he specializes in all forms of rhinoplasty.
+Since nasal reconstruction requires a great deal of training and experience, it’s important to select a board-certified plastic surgeon who specializes in reconstructive nose surgeries.
+Dr. Morin has an in-depth understanding of the intricacies of nasal anatomy and continues to examine evolving concepts, remaining at the forefront of today’s practice.
+The New Jersey surgeon spent years of his training focusing on reconstruction of the nose following cancer excision, and he specializes in all forms of rhinoplasty.